Vonr/Flow/README.md

 ## Installation

-- Download a suitable version of the mod from [GitHub Releases](https://github.com/Vonr/Flow/releases)
+- Download a suitable version of the mod from [GitHub Releases](https://github.com/Vonr/Flow/releases) or Modrinth
-- Download the latest release of Fabric API, Cloth Config API (Fabric) and ModMenu for 1.16.x
+- Download the latest release of Fabric API, Cloth Config API (Fabric) and ModMenu (optional) for 1.16.x
 - Put the downloaded files in your mods folder
 - Run the game

 ## License

 This mod is available under the LGPL-3.0 license.